sysindators/sysindators/README.md

 ## How to use
 To run Sysindators we can type command ``show`` it will bring up all tools list framed by table.

-Note: Sysindators only support in python version 3.10 or 3.10.8, Sysindators don't support in python 3.11
+Note: Sysidators only support in python version 3.10 or 3.10.8, Sysidators don't support in python 3.11 yet

 ![Sysindators](https://user-images.githubusercontent.com/115671161/199221182-1cbd11cc-d980-4ce7-9164-c4bad1e550d1.jpg)